kdcokenny/PwnChecker/readme.md

 Download files and open "config.py".
 Input all data that contains empty strings.
 Once the information has been entered, select the pwnchecker folder in the terminal and run ```nohup python3 main.py &```.
 This will run PwnChecker in the background, just make sure to re-run the prgram again whenever the machine is restarted.

 ## Adding/Removing Domains
 Add a new line with the domain to check in the file, "domains_to_check.txt".
+If you want to remove a domain, simply remove the line containing the domain.

 ## Adding/Removing Emails
 Add a new line with the email to check in the file, "emails_to_check.txt".
+If you want to remove an email, simply remove the line containing the email.